sosaysthecaptain/jsondb/README.md

 ### Configuring DBObjectHandler
 Note on Dynamo setup: jsondb expects your DynamoDB table to be set up with primary key `id` and sort key `timestamp`, both of type String.
+Many objectTypes can share the same table.

 ```javascript
 jsondb = require('jsondb')